mahdiyazdani/Hypermarket/docs/create-contact-form.md

 This component lets you create a simple contact form using Ajax technology and advanced email address validation.
 All emails will be sent to **admin's email address** without page refresh.

 !> Note that this component is built to keep stuff simple.
-If you need more advanced features such as creating complex web forms or if you need a form builder, feel free to visit WordPress plugin repository website and find out more about contact form plugins.
+If you need more advanced features such as creating complex web forms or if you need a form builder, feel free to visit [WordPress plugin repository](https://wordpress.org/plugins/search/contact+form) website and find out more about existing contact form plugins.

 ![Contact form](img/contact-form-shortcode.png)